+It's not what you say in a contract, but how to express it clearly and effectively.
 Many contracts are drafted using common words, phrases and provisions that are problematic and misinterpreted.
-During this session, Ken will take a deep dive
+During this session, Ken will take a deep dive and discuss these problematic words and phrases, the misconceptions surrounding them, and provide options that are more concise and less prone to confusion.

-Specific contentious and hot button provisions, words and phrases addressed, include:
+Specific contentious and hot button provisions, words and phrases are addressed, including:

-- Efforts provisions what's the difference between 'best' vs. 'reasonable'?

-- · 'Indemnification' vs. 'hold harmless'

-- 'Represents and warrants'

-- · 'Notwithstanding' vs. 'subject to'

-- 'Including but not limited to'; 'including without limitation'

-- Challenges with select phrases: 'time is of the essence'; 'material adverse change'; 'best efforts'
+- Efforts provisions what's the difference between 'best' vs. 'reasonable'? - · 'Indemnification' vs. 'hold harmless' - 'Represents and warrants' - · 'Notwithstanding' vs. 'subject to' - 'Including but not limited to'; 'including without limitation' - Challenges with select phrases: 'time is of the essence'; 'material adverse change'; 'best efforts'

-- Clarity in damages provisions
+Clarity in damages provisions

-December 14th, 2017 12:00 - 1:00 pm/EST
+December 13, 2018 12:00 - 1:00pm EST

-Session 5: Drafting as Writing - Layout and Typography
+Session 5: Drafting As Writing - Layout And Typography

 Contract prose and layout may be limited and stylized, but clear and efficient drafting requires a decent grasp of general principles of good writing.
+Further, how a contract is formatted and arranged has a significant impact on its readability.

-In this session Ken explores the principles of clear writing that apply to contract drafting, as well as issues relating to document design.
+In this session, Ken explores the principles of clear writing that apply to contract drafting, as well as issues relating to document design.
 Specific concepts discussed:

 - Drafting as writing: top tips

 - What language to avoid: gender-specific language; lawyerisms; wordy phrases

 - Grammar fundamentals: placement of subject, verb and object

-- · Subdividing contract text
+- Subdividing contract text

-- Redundancy and elaboration
+- · Redundancy and elaboration